TheThinkingHome/Automations/blueprints/README.md

 3. Paste the blueprint's raw URL, listed on its page, and click Preview.
 4. Confirm and import.

-Importing only registers the blueprint.
-What you do with it next depends on the kind.
+Importing only registers the blueprint, and what you see afterward depends on the kind.
+An automation blueprint now appears in the Blueprints tab.
+A template blueprint does not show up there at all; it lands on disk instead, and you build an entity from it with one more step described below.

 **Automation blueprints** appear on the Blueprints page with a Create Automation button beside them.
 Click it, fill in the inputs the blueprint asks for, save, and the automation is running.
 That is the whole flow.

-**Template blueprints** do not get a Create button and never show up in the Create Helper list.
-They land at `config/blueprints/template/<author>/<name>.yaml`.
+**Template blueprints** do not appear in the Blueprints list at all, and they never show up in the Create Helper list either.
+They land on disk at `config/blueprints/template/<author>/<name>.yaml`, and that file is what runs.
 Open that folder and note the exact `<author>` subfolder Home Assistant assigned, because you point at it when you build an entity.
 The next section walks through that.

 ## Turning a template blueprint into an entity

 This is the step that catches people.
-Automation blueprints get a Create automation button on the Blueprints page.
-Template blueprints do not, and they never show up in the Create Helper list.
-That is expected, not a fault.
-You build a template entity from a blueprint with a short piece of YAML called `use_blueprint`:
+Because a template blueprint never appears in the Blueprints list and gets no Create button, there is no UI flow to turn it into an entity.
+You do it with a short piece of YAML called `use_blueprint`:

 ```yaml
 use_blueprint: